 CIS 155.
-Introduction to Mobile App Development (1-2-3)
+Introduction to Mobile App Development (1-2-3) Prerequisite: As required by college.

 The purpose of this course is to introduce students to various app development tools for various mobile platforms.
 Specific topics include app distribution sources, mobile device operating systems, survey of app development software, processes for design, build, deploying, and optimizing apps.
 At the conclusion of this course students will be able to design, build, deploy, and optimize a basic app.
 Code C (Offered intermittently.)